GMAO-SI-Team/geos2py/README.md

         - read_tile_file: returns tile file to prepare gridspec
     - smoothing
         - savitzky_golay2d: implements the Savitzky Golay 2D algorithm to smooth noisy contours
-        - ideal_bandpass_filter: implements an ideal bandpass filter to denoise data for minima search
+        - bandpass_filter: implements the IDL bandpass filter function with ideal, butterworth, and gaussian flags bandpass to denoise data for minima search
+    - scaling
+        - bytscl: implements IDL bytscl function to scale image based on high and low parameters
 - epilogue
     - annotate: composes the final plot image using Pillow
+- utils
+    - paths

 ## How to run the scripts
 ```sh